 I converted to Christianity from Reform Judaism in 2008.
 The distance between childhood and today grows wider, but our roots are some of the strongest influences on the adults we become.
-The truth is that while my worldview has undergone a radical shift, Jewish culture and theology continue to affect my faith.
+The truth is that while my worldview has undergone a radical shift, Jewish culture and tradition continue to affect my faith.

 These are just a few of the ways: some positive, some negative, others neutral: